Legal Traps of Unpaid Internships

 Very broadly speaking, some factors evidencing an internship primarily benefits the intern are: the employer works around the intern’s academic commitments, the intern will receive academic credit or fulfill graduation requirements, the internship teaches skills/subjects used in the intern’s degree program, and the intern does not expect payment.
 This is a generalization and each case must be reviewed individually.

 For small business owners and nonprofits, this means you must examine each intern’s role individually to determine whether that particular intern should be paid.
 It is very important to use a consistent (and compliant) hiring/selection process for your interns.
+This means summer jobs in which the intern is essentially the office gopher, doing non-technical work (such as filing and photocopying), are really jobs that benefit the employer and not the employee.
+This means the intern should be paid at least minimum wage.

 Given the economic costs of inappropriate classification, I highly recommend you seek legal review of your intern positions to ensure compliance.
 An attorney can help you develop a complaint hiring/selection process, provide sample language for your offer letters, and review the work to be performed by the intern.